 Within France, Corsica used to be stereotyped with the word BOUM, on account of the separatist movement there that...liked blowing stuff up.
 Also the island's history of explosivevendettas, but mostly the separatists.
 This has died down, but the stereotype remained up until a few years ago.

 18th and 19th century style German romanticism also did a lot to associate Germans with seriousness.
-Poets, painters and composers wandering in forests or not far from lakes, especially during the fall, commiting suicide over tragic relationships or utter despair about life.
-May be reflected in "Trauermusik", "Träumerei", "schlager music" or "Sturm und Drang".
+Poets, painters, and composers wandering in forests or not far from lakes, especially during the fall, committing suicide over tragic relationships or utter despair about life.
+May be reflected in "Trauermusik", "Träumerei", "schlager music", or "Sturm und Drang".